I

 It’s all more legible, memorable, and trademarkable.

-Polishing your Tagline:
+Polishing the Tagline:

 “Entertain Your Senses” just wasn’t the right fit, and I think it’s quite safe to stop using it.